Stevecv/Stevecv/README.md

-# Welcome to my about me
+# About Me

 ---

 Hi, I am Stevecv, heres a little about me:
-  - I am a 16 year old mostly java developer
+  - I am a 16 year old developer focusing on Java

   - I am from the United Kingdom 🇬🇧